wgong/py4kids/lesson-91-aws/polly-transcribe/readme.md

-## evaluate AWS Polly and Transcribe
+## Evaluate AWS Polly and Transcribe

 1) download a text file from https://www.infoplease.com/primary-sources/government/presidential-speeches, e.g., Lincohn's famous Gettysburg address

-2) use AWS Polly to convert text to speech using lang=en-US voice=Matthew `$ python run_polly.py lincohn-gettysburg.txt Matthew `
+2) use AWS Polly to convert text to speech using lang=en-US voice=Matthew

+`$ python run_polly.py lincohn-gettysburg.txt Matthew `

 3) use AWS Transcribe to convert mp3 voice to text

 `$ python run_transcribe.py lincohn-gettysburg-Matthew.mp3 `

 4) Compare the original text with the transcribed text using cosine_similarity algorithm, we get a score of 0.9838, this suggests that AWS transcribe is pretty good.

 `$ python compare_2text_files.py lincohn-gettysburg.txt lincohn-gettysburg-Matthew-tx.txt `